Philippine Tourism Receives Promotion From Foreign Media

 A subsidiary of CNN, CNNgo.com is an insider’s online guide for travel and entertainment in Asia and the world.

-The 52 Best Weekends of 2010 listed popular events such as the Australian Open in Melbourne, the Olympic Winter Games in Canada, the Dragon Boat Festival in Hong Kong and other avant-garde attractions as the Fuji Rock Music Festival in Japan, Trekking in Nepal and the Colombo World Spice Festival.
+The 52 Best Weekends listed popular events such as the Australian Open in Melbourne, the Olympic Winter Games in Canada, the Dragon Boat Festival in Hong Kong and other avant-garde attractions as the Fuji Rock Music Festival in Japan, Trekking in Nepal and the Colombo World Spice Festival.

 Claiming the year’s bookends, the Philippines captured the weekends of January 22 to 24 and December 24 to 26 for the Boracay International Funboard Cup and the world’s longest Christmas celebration, respectively.